-- 69.2 The University recognises that staff members may experience situations of violence or abuse in their personal life that affect their attendance or performance at work.
-The University is committed to providing support to staff members who experience domestic violence. - 69.3 The University understands its legislative responsibilities regarding adverse action and domestic violence.
-Where the attendance or performance of a staff member suffers as a result of domestic violence, the supervisor and staff member will discuss ways of mitigating or overcoming any such effects on work performance and work co-operatively to implement appropriate and reasonable measures. - A staff member and their immediate family experiencing domestic violence may access the Employee Assistance Program (EAP).
+- The University recognises that staff members may experience situations of violence or abuse in their personal life that affect their attendance or performance at work.
+The University is committed to providing support to staff members who experience domestic and family violence. - 69.3 The University understands its legislative responsibilities regarding adverse action and domestic and family violence.
+Where the attendance or performance of a staff member suffers as a result of family violence, the supervisor and staff member will discuss ways of mitigating or overcoming any such effects on work performance and work co-operatively to implement appropriate and reasonable measures. - 69.4 A staff member and their immediate family experiencing domestic and family violence may access the Employee Assistance Program (EAP).
 The University encourages affected staff members to access this support as a first step.
-The University will meet all reasonable costs associated with the provision of this assistance. - 69.5 Where a staff member is subject to domestic violence, the University will provide access to: - (i) Personal Leave as described in this Agreement for medical appointments, legal proceedings and other activities related to domestic violence: - (ii) flexible work arrangements including changes to working times or duties, consistent with the reasonable operational needs of the work unit; - (iii) changes of work location, telephone number or email address to avoid harassing contact. - 69.6 Where a staff member's leave entitlement referred to in Clause 69.5 (i) is exhausted, leave without pay may be granted.
+The University will meet all reasonable costs associated with the provision of this assistance. - 69.5 Where a staff member experiencesis subject to domestic and family violence, the University will provide access to: - (i) up to 10 days paid non-cumulative leave annually (in addition to the personal leave provisions Clause 60) Personal leave as described in this Agreement for staff members (excluding casuals) for medical appointments, legal proceedings and other activities related to domestic and family violence;

+- (ii) up to 5 days unpaid non-cumulative leave annually for casual staff members for medical appointments, legal proceedings and other activities related to domestic and family violence: - (iii) flexible work arrangements including changes to working times or duties, consistent with the reasonable operational needs of the work unit; - (iv) changes of work location, telephone number or email address to avoid harassing contact. - 69.6 Where a staff member's leave entitlement referred to in Clause 69.5 (i) is exhausted, leave without pay may be granted.
 Each request for leave without pay will be granted on its own merits.
-Leave without pay will not unreasonably be refused. - 69.7 A staff member who supports an immediate family member/member of the household experiencing domestic violence may take carer's leave (Clause 60- Personal Leave) to accompany them to court, to hospital or to provide care for children while the person being supported attends these appointments. - 69.8 For the purposes of granting leave and changes to working arrangements under this clause, the University will need to be satisfied, on reasonable grounds, that domestic violence has occurred and may require proof presented in the form of a document issued by the Police, a Court, a medical practitioner, a lawyer or counselling professional. - 69.9 Personal information concerning domestic violence will be treated with confidentiality in line with the University policy and relevant legislation.
+Leave without pay will not unreasonably be refused. - 69.7 A staff member, who supports an immediate family member\member of the household experiencing domestic and family violence, may take carer's leave (Clause 60 Personal Leave) to accompany them to court, to hospital or to provide care for children while the person being supported attends these appointments. - 69.8 For the purposes of granting leave and changes to working arrangements under this clause, the University will need to be satisfied, on reasonable grounds, that domestic and family violence has occurred and may require proof presented in the form of a document issued by the Police, a Court, a medical practitioner, a lawyer or counselling professional. - 69.9 Personal information concerning domestic and family violence will be treated with confidentiality in line with the University policy and relevant legislation.

-70.0 DEFENCE RESERVES LEAVE
+7070.0 DEFENCE RESERVES LEAVE